 \textbf{Object and agents.} The object is characterized by a fixed \textit{quality} $\w \in \{G, B\}$, where $G$ and $B$ denote a \textit{good} and \textit{bad} quality, respectively.
 The true quality $\w$ of the object is ex-ante unknown to both the planner and agents; however, both share a common prior belief ${\mu=\bbP(\w = G) \in (0,1).}$

-Agents are waiting in a queue; we denote by $i$ the agent in position $i.$ Each each agent knows his own position.
+Agents are waiting in a queue; we denote by $i$ the agent in position $i.$ Each agent knows his own position.
 For simplicity, we assume that the queue consists of an arbitrarily large number $I$ of agents.
-Each agent $i$ has a private binary \emph{signal} $s_{i}\in \mathcal{S} \triangleq \{g,b\}$ that is informative about the true quality of the object $\w.$ Each $s_i$ is identically and independently distributed conditional on $\omega.$ Furthermore, each $s_i$ is aligned with $\w$ with probability ${q = \bbP(s_{i}= g \mid \w = G) = \bbP(s_{i}= b \mid \w = B),}$ where the signal precision $q\in(0.5,1)$ is commonly known.\footnote{The condition $q \in (0.5, 1)$ is without loss of generality.
+Each agent $i$ has a private binary \emph{signal} $s_{i}\in \mathcal{S} \triangleq \{g,b\}$ that is informative about the true quality $\w$ of the object.
+Each $s_i$ is identically and independently distributed conditional on $\omega.$ Furthermore, the signal value $s_i$ is aligned with the true object quality $\w$ with probability ${q = \bbP(s_{i}= g \mid \w = G) = \bbP(s_{i}= b \mid \w = B),}$ where the signal precision $q\in(0.5,1)$ is commonly known.\footnote{The condition $q \in (0.5, 1)$ is without loss of generality.
 The common prior belief $\mu$ and signal precision $q$ are standard in the social learning literature~\citep{banerjee1992simple, bikhchandani1992theory, smith2000pathological}.}